Oroncota: Incas and Spanish

 The Incas interest and control of Oroncota illustrates the oft-cited principle of the vertical archipelago attributed to the Incas and their predecessors who lived on the austere Altiplano of Peru and Bolivia.
 Needing the agricultural products grown at lower altitudes, especially maize, coca, and cotton, the Incas established colonies or gained control in areas of lower elevations and warmer climates.
 Oroncota also had the function of frontier defense, protecting the empire from the raids of the Guarani people derisively called Chiriguanaes by the Incas and Chiriguanos by the Spanish.
 About 100 km east of Oroncota the Incas established a chain of defensive outposts to defend Oroncota and the transportation corridor to the Andes highlands.
 The outposts from north to south were Incaprica, Cuzcotoro, Iñao, and Incahuasi.

 Beginning about 1520, Chiriguano raids threatened the eastern Andes frontier of the Incas (and later the Spanish).
 Two Yampara officials, Aymoro and his son, Francisco Aymoro, led the effort to retain Inca control.
 The Incas sent officials (Ojejones) and mitma (highland populations forced to move to recently conquered areas) to bolster the defenses by staffing and provisioning Oroncota and other Inca settlements.
 The Aymoros, Yampara, Orejones, and mitma probably held Oroncota for a time against the Chiriguanos.

 After their conquest of the Inca Empire in the 1530s, the Spanish continued to face a military challenge from the Chiriguanos in the eastern Andes.
 Viceroy Francisco de Toledo visited Oroncota or passed nearby in 1574 during a failed Spanish military operation against the Chiriguanos.
 He made an apparent reference to Oroncota when he mentioned that the "final Inca fortresses" had been captured by the Chiriguanos.

+Spanish records mention Churumata people inhabiting the area in 1621, albeit this group was not indigenous to the area but to the Central Valley of Tarija.
+In Chile the Churumatas are reported from Spanish colonial era sources in Elqui Valley.